mecid/mecid.github.io/_posts/2021-01-20-profiling-swiftui-app-using-instruments.md

 ![instruments](/public/profile3.png)

-The most interesting value here is the *Average Duration*.
+The most interesting value here is the Average Duration.
 You should keep your body properties as fast as possible.
 Don't create heavy objects inside the body property.
 For example, try to avoid creating *DateFormatter* inside the body property.

 > To learn more about the diffing process that SwiftUI applies, take a look at my ["You have to change mindset to use SwiftUI"](/2019/11/19/you-have-to-change-mindset-to-use-swiftui/) post.